duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - when the cpu switches to another process, the system must save the state of the old process and load the saved state for the new process
   - process' context = PCB
 - we have to efficiently save our old PCB and start using the new PCB to execute
-- context witch time is overhead
+- context switch time is overhead
   - no useful work is done while switching
   - more complex os and pcb = longer switch time
   - we want to minimize context switches so we don't waste too much time